pablovegan/Python-tips-tools/README.md

 python 8-profiling.py
 ```

-### Linters
+### Linting

-Linters like `Flake8`, `Pylint` or `Ruff` (Ruff is very very fast and implements a lot of checks) help us find mismatches between our code and the conventions stablished by the python community in the [PEP8 guidelines](https://peps.python.org/pep-0008/).
+Linters like [`Flake8`](https://flake8.pycqa.org/en/latest/) or [`Ruff`](https://github.com/charliermarsh/ruff) (Ruff is very very fast and implements a lot of checks) help us find mismatches between our code and the conventions stablished by the python community in the [PEP8 guidelines](https://peps.python.org/pep-0008/).
 In summary, an indispensable tool for a programmer.

-`Ruff` can be easily run from the command line to highlight all the errors of our library
+`Ruff` can be easily run from the command line to highlight all the errors in our library
 ```console
 ruff check .
 ```